AP Italian Language and Culture

 - Questions relating to a variety of audio sources, including some authentic materials, such as: conversations, announcements, instructions, advertisements, and news reports.
 All audio sources in this section are played once.

 - Part B: 36 to 40 questions | ~55 minutes

 - Questions relating to a variety of authentic print materials including journalistic and literary texts, announcements, advertisements, tables, and charts.

-- Read and reply to an email message (15 minutes)
+- Interpersonal Writing: Read and reply to an email message (15 minutes)

-- Participate in 5 exchanges in a simulated conversation (20 seconds each).
+- Interpersonal Speaking: Participate in 5 exchanges in a simulated conversation (20 seconds for each response).
 For this conversation, you will be provided with a preview of the conversation, including an outline of each exchange.

-- Deliver a 2 minute presentation in response to a prompt on a cultural topic comparing cultural features of your own community to those of an area of the Italian-speaking world.
+- Presentational Speaking: Deliver a 2 minute presentation in response to a prompt on a cultural topic comparing cultural features of your own community to those of an area of the Italian-speaking world.